-Complainants should limit the numbers of communications with a school while a complaint is being progressed.
+Complainants should limit the number of communications with a school while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email, or text) as it could delay the outcome being reached.
-Whenever possible, the head teacher or chair of governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+The person investigating the complaint reserves the right to not accept any further correspondence submitted following a complaint being made.